10 Powerful Productivity Tips for Remote Workers

 • Robert Pozen suggests, after 75 to 90 minutes of work to take a 15-minute break.

-• Another suggests after 52-minutes of work take a 17-minute break
+• Another suggests that after 52 minutes of work, take a 17-minute break

 • The Pomodoro technique suggests ts after 25 minutes of work to take a 5-minute break.